 This document describes and justifies password management best practices as applied in medium to large organizations.
 It offers reasoned guidance to IT decision makers when they set security policy and design network infrastructure that includes passwords.

 The guidance in this document is focused on how to best manage user passwords.
-It is not intended to address the special challenges and techniques that arise when managing privileged passwords, that belong to administrators, service accounts, etc.
+It is not intended to address the special challenges and techniques that arise when managing privileged passwords, used to sign into administrator, service and embedded accounts.

 Look for the marks throughout this document to find best practices.